Search this site:

 November 18, 2007

-Ocha-no-i Remains of Karesansui garden Buildings of Ginkaku-ji looked from observatory
+Ocha-no-i Remains of Karesansui garden Colored leaves and observatory

 Ocha-no-i spring.
 The spring water was used to make tea for Shogun Yoshimasa.